 The Mennonite denomination is a decentralized faith group in which individual conferences make their own statements on social issues.
 The Conference of Mennonites in Canada issued a statement on the matter in 1995: they believe that pain, isolation and fear are the main factors that drive dying persons to consider suicide and that the state should not facilitate suicide, but rather control physical and emotional pain and support the dying within a caring community setting.

 Methodists generally accept the individual’s freedom of conscience to determine the means and timing of death.
-Some regional conferences have endorsed the legalization of physician assisted dying.
+Some regional conferences have endorsed the legalization of medical aid in dying.

 Euthanasia is condemned.
 Anyone who takes part in euthanasia, including assisted suicide, is regarded as having violated the commandments of God.
 However the Church recognizes that when a person is in the final stages of terminal illness there may be difficult decisions to be taken.
 The Church states that, “When dying becomes inevitable, death should be looked upon as a blessing and a purposeful part of an eternal existence.
 Members should not feel obligated to extend mortal life by means that are unreasonable.”

 Muslims are against physician-assisted dying.
 They believe that all human life is sacred because it is given by Allah, and that Allah chooses how long each person will live.
 Human beings should not interfere in this.
-Assisted dying is, therefore, forbidden.
+This end-of-life option is, therefore, forbidden.
 Physicians must not take active measures to terminate a patient’s life.
 The Qur’an states: “Take not life which Allah made sacred otherwise than in the course of justice”

 An essay on the web page of the Islamic Center of Southern California states that “Since we did not create ourselves, we do not own our bodies…Attempting to kill oneself is a crime in Islam as well as a grave sin.
 The Qur’an says: ‘Do not kill (or destroy) yourselves, for verily Allah has been to you most Merciful.’
 (Quran 4:29)…The concept of a life not worthy of living does not exist in Islam.”